Last Updated on

 One of our favorite day trips from Albuquerque includes a hike to see dinosaur bones at White Ridge Mesa, northwest of Bernalillo.
 The multi-use trails at White Ridge Mesa are among the best places for mountain biking in New Mexico and you have the option of combining it with several other day trips from Albuquerque.

-So choose whichever day trip suits you and get away for a bit from the city.
-For further inspiration and even more day trips from Albuquerque check out our article highlighting 20 things to do in New Mexico.
+Choose whichever day trip suits you and get away for a bit from the city.
+For further inspiration and more day trips from Albuquerque check out our article highlighting our favorite New Mexico attractions.
 I’ve picked out 4 great hikes near Albuquerque for those wishing to stretch their legs.

 Combining Day Trips From Albuquerque